 These were: TQ43P, TQ44F, TQ44K, TQ44V, TQ44W, TQ54P, TQ54U, TQ63N, TQ83A, TQ83K, TQ83P, TQ83Q, and TQ93Q.
 Records for Philp (1982) were often contributed, rather than made by Eric Philp, and there are other sources which give detail for some otherwise submerged in the plain tetrad records of Philp (1982).
-Thus, TQ43P is Furnace Pond, Cowden, TQ4539 (RAC, 1973); TQ44K relates to the east slopes of Dry Hill (RAC, 1973) [NB the vice county boundary runs along these slopes]; TQ54U is TQ5549 (east pond at Bourne Place, Hildenborough: RAC, 1972); TQ83A is presumably a site called south of Benenden; TQ83K is TQ8530, Rolvenden Layne (WJM, 1973); TQ83P is presumably Biddenden (WJM, 1974); TQ83Q is another Rolvenden Layne record (WJM, 1972), but may also apply to a site south of Tenterden (WJM, 1974).
+Thus, TQ43P is Furnace Pond, Cowden, TQ459 (RAC, 1973); TQ44K relates to the east slopes of Dry Hill (RAC, 1973) [NB the vice county boundary runs along these slopes]; TQ54U is TQ5549 (east pond at Bourne Place, Hildenborough: RAC, 1972); TQ83A is presumably a site called south of Benenden; TQ83K is TQ8530, Rolvenden Layne (WJM, 1973); TQ83P is presumably Biddenden (WJM, 1974); TQ83Q is another Rolvenden Layne record (WJM, 1972), but may also apply to a site south of Tenterden (WJM, 1974).
 All these more detailed records were of specimens confirmed by Dandy and Taylor, so there is no doubt about identity.
 The fact that the same two recorders were involved suggests that they were adept at spotting the species and/or habitat.

-draw any conclusions as regards trends.
+It is curious that recording has been so patchy in the past, and it is difficult to draw any conclusions as regards trends.
 It would be unsafe to suppose that there has been a decline since the early 1970s, when the number of records probably reflected recorder effort and expertise, and it would be worth reinvestigating some of those sites where the details are sufficient to enable this.

-Potamogeton obtusifolius is generally treated26 as a plant of still, shallow waters, seldom those which are rich in nutrients.
+Potamogeton obtusifolius is generally treated27 as a plant of still, shallow waters, seldom those which are rich in nutrients.
 It can be very abundant in small water-bodies, forming a mass of foliage just below the water surface, pale green in colour, often tinged pink along the midrib, or pinkish or reddish brown throughout.
 Differences between this species and Potamogeton friesii are described under the latter's account.
 Potamogeton obtusifolius and Potamogeton berchtoldii (Small Pondweed) have similarities, but may usually be separated by the leaves of P. berchtoldii being narrower (most less than 2mm wide), shorter (generally less than 5cm) and pale to olive or brownish green (not pinkish/reddish).